Dmitry Bivol vs. Joe Smith Jr.: Background

 Weeks after defeating Isaac Chilemba in June 2018, Dmitry Bivol's manager, Vadim Kornilov, revealed that the champion would likely return to the ring in December.
 With the other light heavyweight titleholders already scheduled to make defences, Kornilov stated, "We're trying to get the biggest name we can to get Dmitry more exposure fighting top guys."
 In September, there were rumours circulating that Bivol would defend his title against Joe Smith Jr. in December.
 A month later, it was reported that Bivol was in talks to fight former unified champion Jean Pascal on 24 November, after it was also reported that Smith was reportedly closing in on signing a deal to fight IBF champion Artur Beterbiev in December.
 Bivol would defeat Pascal lost by wide unanimous decision, while Smith's bout with Beterbiev would be called off.

 On 15 January 2019 it was announced that Bivol and his longtime promoter World of Boxing had signed a co-promotional deal with Matchroom Boxing promoter Eddie Hearn.
 As part of this deal, Bivol, a broadcasting free agent following HBO's withdrawal from boxing at the end of 2018, would appear exclusively on streaming platform DAZN.
 It was also announced that Bivol's first defence of this deal would be against Smith Jr in March.
 Bivol was quoted as saying "I am glad to finally meet Joe in the ring, I saw his fights against Fonfara and Hopkins live and always wanted to test my skills against him.
 Thank you to World of Boxing, Matchroom Boxing USA and DAZN -- I hope to put a great performance for everybody."

 Bivol was a 20 to 1 on favourite to win, with Smith a 25 to 2 underdog.

 The fights

 Hooker vs. LesPierre

 The co featured bout saw WBO Light Welterweight champion Maurice Hooker make the 2nd defence of his title against No. 10 ranked Mikkel LesPierre.

 Hooker, who reportedly weighed as much as five pounds over the weight limit earlier on the day of the weigh in, initially weighed in a half pound over the 140 limit.
 On his fourth and final attempt, Hooker finally made the 140-pound limit.

 The fight

 The champion dropped LesPierre in the 9th round with a pair of clean left hooks to the liver.
-Hooker controlled most the fight enroute to an unanimous decision victory with scores of 120–107, 119–108 and 118-109.
+Hooker controlled most the fight en route to a unanimous decision victory with scores of 120–107, 119–108 and 118–109.

 The final CompuBox stats had Hooker landing 240 out of 928 total punches (25.9%) while LesPierre landed 103 of 488 total punches (21.1%).